lightapi/light-portal-doc/src/design/authentication-authorization.md

-participant "Light Gateway" as Gateway participant "OAuth-Kafka" as OAuthKafka participant "Auth Service" as AuthService participant "Backend API" as BackendAPI
+participant "Light Gateway" as Gateway participant "OAuth-Kafka" as OAuthKafka participant "Auth Service" as AuthService participant "Proxy Sidecar" as ProxySidecar participant "Backend API" as BackendAPI

 PortalView -> LoginView: 1.
 Signin redirect
 LoginView -> OAuthKafka: 2.
 Authenticate user
 OAuthKafka -> AuthService: 3.
-Authenticate User\n(Active Directory\nfor Employees)\n(CIF System\nfor Customers)
+Authenticate User\n (Active Directory\n for Employees)\n (CIF System\n for Customers)
 AuthService -> OAuthKafka: 4.
 Authenticated
 OAuthKafka -> OAuthKafka: 5.
 Generate auth code OAuthKafka -> PortalView: 6.
 Redirect with code PortalView -> Gateway: 7.
-Authorization URL \nwith code param Gateway -> OAuthKafka: 8.
-Create JWT access \ntoken with code OAuthKafka -> OAuthKafka: 9.
-Generate JWT \naccess token \nwith user claims OAuthKafka -> Gateway: 10.
-Token returns \nto Gateway Gateway -> PortalView: 11.
-Token returns \nto Portal View \nin Secure Cookie PortalView -> Gateway: 12.
+Authorization URL \n with code param Gateway -> OAuthKafka: 8.
+Create JWT access \n token with code OAuthKafka -> OAuthKafka: 9.
+Generate JWT \n access token \n with user claims OAuthKafka -> Gateway: 10.
+Token returns \n to Gateway Gateway -> PortalView: 11.
+Token returns \n to Portal View \n in Secure Cookie PortalView -> Gateway: 12.
 Call Backend API
 Gateway -> Gateway: 13.
 Verify the token
 Gateway -> OAuthKafka: 14.
-Create Client \nCredentials token OAuthKafka -> OAuthKafka: 15.
-Generate Token \nwith Scopes OAuthKafka -> Gateway: 16.
-Return the \scope token Gateway -> Gateway: 17.
-Add scope \ntoken to \nX-Scope-Token \nHeader Gateway -> BackendAPI: 18.
+Create Client \n Credentials token OAuthKafka -> OAuthKafka: 15.
+Generate Token \n with Scopes OAuthKafka -> Gateway: 16.
+Return the \n scope token Gateway -> Gateway: 17.
+Add scope \n token to \n X-Scope-Token \nHeader Gateway -> ProxySidecar: 18.
 Invoke API
-BackendAPI -> BackendAPI: 19.
-Verify \nAuthorization \ntoken BackendAPI -> BackendAPI: 20.
-Verify \nX-Scope-Token
-BackendAPI -> Gateway: 21.
+ProxySidecar -> ProxySidecar: 19.
+Verify \n Authorization \ntoken ProxySidecar -> ProxySidecar: 20.
+Verify \n X-Scope-Token ProxySidecar -> ProxySidecar: 21.
+Fine-Grained \n Authorization ProxySidecar -> BackendAPI: 22.
+Invoke \n business API BackendAPI -> ProxySidecar: 23.
+Business API \n response ProxySidecar -> ProxySidecar: 24.
+Fine-Grained \n response filter ProxySidecar -> Gateway: 25.
 Return response
-Gateway -> PortalView: 22.
+Gateway -> PortalView: 26.
 Return response

 @enduml
 ```

 ![Sequence Diagram](authentication-sequence.png)

-1. When a user hit the website to access the single page application, the Light Gateway will serve the single page application on users browser.
-By default, the user is not logged in and he/she can only access limited features on the site.
-If the user want to access more features, he/she can click the user button on the header and click sign in menu.
-This will allow the browser to redirect from the Portal View to Login View which is served by the same instance of Light Gateway.
+1. When a user visits the website to access the single-page application (SPA), the Light Gateway serves the SPA to the user's browser.
+By default, the user is not logged in and can only access limited site features.
+To unlock additional features, the user can click the **User** button in the header and select the **Sign In** menu.
+This action redirects the browser from the Portal View to the Login View, both served by the same Light Gateway instance.

-2. On the Login View site, he/she can input the username/password or choose Google/Facebook for authentication.
-Once the Signin form is submitted, the request goes to the Light Gateway with user credentials.
-The Light Gateway will route the request to the OAuth Kafka service.
+2. On the Login View page, the user can either input a username and password or choose Google/Facebook for authentication.
+When the login form is submitted, the request is sent to the Light Gateway with the user's credentials.
+The Gateway forwards this request to the OAuth Kafka service.

-3. OAuth Kafka has many Authenticator implementations that can be used to authenticate the user credential.
-For example, use the Light Portal user database to authenticate, use Active Directory to authenticate employees or use CIF service to authenticate customers.
+3. OAuth Kafka supports multiple authenticator implementations to verify user credentials.
+Examples include authenticating via the Light Portal user database, Active Directory for employees, or CIF service for customers.

-4. Once authentication is completed successfully, it will response to the OAuth Kafka with the authentication result.
+4. Once authentication is successfully completed, the OAuth Kafka responds with the authentication result.

-5. Upon successful authentication, OAuth Kafka will generate an authorization code which is a UUID associated to the user profile.
+5. Upon successful authentication, OAuth Kafka generates an authorization code (a UUID associated with the user's profile).

-6. OAuth Kafka redirect the authorization code to the Portal View browser through Gateway.
+6. OAuth Kafka redirects the authorization code back to the browser at the Portal View via the Gateway.

-7. The Portal View single page application doesn't have this redirct route, so that request will be sent to the Gateway with the code as a query parameter.
+7. Since the Portal View SPA lacks a dedicated redirect route for the authorization code, the browser sends the code as a query parameter in a request to the Gateway.

-8. The StatelessAuthHandler on the Gateway will handle the request and send a token request to the OAuth Kafka to get a JWT access token.
+8. The `StatelessAuthHandler` in the Gateway processes this request, initiating a token request to OAuth Kafka to obtain a JWT access token.

-9. OAuth Kafka will generate an access token with user claims in the JWT custom claims and drop the code as it is used only once.
+9. OAuth Kafka generates an access token containing user claims in its custom JWT claims.
+The authorization code is then invalidated, as it is single-use.

-10. The authorization code token is returned to the Gateway.
+10. The access token is returned to the Gateway.

-11. The StatelessAuthHandler on the Gateway will put the token into a secure cookie and send to the Portal View.
+11. The `StatelessAuthHandler` in the Gateway stores the access token in a secure cookie and sends it back to the Portal View.

-12. When Portal View access one of the Backend APIs, it sends the API request to the Gateway with the cookies.
+12. When the Portal View SPA makes requests to backend APIs, it includes the secure cookie in the API request sent to the Gateway.

-13. The StatelessAuthHandler on the Gateway will verify the token in the secure cookie and put it into the Authorization header of the request.
+13. The `StatelessAuthHandler` in the Gateway validates the token in the secure cookie and places it in the `Authorization` header of the outgoing request.

-14. Once the token is verified successfully, the TokenHandler on the Gateway will issue a token request to get a client credentials token to the OAuth Kafka based on the path prefix of the API endpoint.
+14. If the token is successfully validated, the `TokenHandler` in the Gateway makes a request to OAuth Kafka for a client credentials token, using the path prefix of the API endpoint.

-15. OAuth Kafka generate a client credentials token with the scope that can access the downstream service.
+15. OAuth Kafka generates a client credentials token with the appropriate scope for accessing the downstream service.

 16. The client credentials token is returned to the Gateway.

-17. The TokenHandler on the Gateway will put this token into X-Scope-Token header of the original request.
+17. The `TokenHandler` in the Gateway inserts this token into the `X-Scope-Token` header of the original request.

-18. The Gateway router the original request to the downstream Backend API.
+18. The Gateway routes the original request, now containing both tokens, to the downstream `proxy sidecar`of the backend API.

-19. The Backend API will verify the Authorization token for the signature and expiration etc.
+19. The proxy sidecar validates the `Authorization` token, verifying its signature, expiration, and other attributes.

-20. The Backend API will verify the X-Scope-Token for signature, expiration and scope etc.
+20. The proxy sidecar also validates the `X-Scope-Token`, ensuring its signature, expiration, and scope are correct.

-21. The Backend API retuns the response once both tokens are verified.
+21. Once both tokens are successfully validated, the proxy sidecar enforces fine-grained authorization rules based on the user's custom security profile contained in the `Authorization` token.

+22. If the fine-grained authorization checks are passed, the proxy sidecar forwards the request to the backend API.

+23. The backend API processes the request and sends the full response back to the `proxy sidecar`.

+24. The proxy sidecar applies fine-grained filters to the response, reducing the number of rows and/or columns based on the user's security profile or other policies.

+25. The proxy sidecar returns the filtered response to the Gateway.

-22. The response returns to the Portal View to render the page.
+26. The Gateway forwards the response to the Portal View, allowing the SPA to render the page.